ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

     sops-nix = {
       url = "github:Mic92/sops-nix";
       # The `follows` keyword in inputs is used for inheritance.
-      # Here, `inputs.nixpkgs` of sops-nix is kept consistent with the `inputs.nixpkgs` of
+      # Here, `inputs.nixpkgs` of sops-nix is kept consistent with the `inputs.nixpkgs` in
       # the current flake, to avoid problems caused by different versions of nixpkgs.
       inputs.nixpkgs.follows = "nixpkgs";
     };